medeiros/medeiros.github.io/_posts/2020-10-13-Kafka-Consumer-Concepts.md

 read data from a particular topic (or more than one topic as well)
 - If there are more consumers than partitions, some consumers will remain inactive
-- This is a internal Kafka Consumer mechanism, and nothing should be done by programmers in this regard
+- This is a internal Kafka Consumer mechanism, and nothing need to be done by programmers in this regard

 Kafka defines the relationship between Consumers and Consumer Groups x